Mooophy/Cpp-Primer/ch02/README.md

 ##Exercise 2.2
->To calculate a mortgage payment, what types would you use For the rate, principal, and payment?
+>To calculate a mortgage payment, what types would you use for the rate, principal, and payment?
 Explain why you selected each type.

 Use `double`, or also `float` for rate and payment.
 Use `unsigned double` or `unsigned float` for principal, because it can't negative.